Citizen Science and Community-Based Monitoring

 Worked example: Beach litter data compilation

 A concrete worked example illustrates the compilation procedure.
-A statistical office compiling marine litter accounts (see TG-6.12 Marine Litter) receives beach litter survey data from the Ocean Conservancy International Coastal Cleanup program for 85 beach sites surveyed over a three-year period.
+A statistical office compiling marine litter accounts (see TG-6.12 Marine Litter and Plastics Accounting) receives beach litter survey data from the Ocean Conservancy International Coastal Cleanup program for 85 beach sites surveyed over a three-year period.
 The compilation steps are:

 Step 3: Screen data, identifying and removing 8 records with impossible dates and 3 records with beach lengths exceeding known beach dimensions (0.97% of records removed).